Kikismine/industrialism/README.md

 11.05.24

-_yeah little break_
+_yeah, little break_
 - displaying something to the window (blue to black flashing)
 - fences and semaphores for waiting for the gpu rendering (draw) loop
 - some optimization and stuff

 16.05.24

-- I'm feeling stupid, but redoing the project for the third time.
+- I'm feeling unintelligent, but redoing the project for the third time.
 I hope it's the last time :D
 - the `vk-bootstrap` library is removed now
 - window creation, instance creation, and vk extension listing are >"rewritten"

+22.06.24

+- Ye, another complete rewrite, this time, I chose OpenGL, I hope it won't happen again
+- **earlier** *(than this date)*:
+  - similar structure like in the Vulkan project
+  - `Window` class for creating and handling the main window
+  - I know that's not much of progress, but trust me, this part was freaking hard lol

 Please be aware that this is a very early version, it really does nothing now, but it'll grow to a larger game engine!\
 I'm typing all these things that are mandatory for a game engine, but I want to express myself here, because of the time I take to write the actual code.